Benjamin N. Cardozo: Early life and family

 Cardozo, the son of Rebecca Washington (née Nathan) and Albert Jacob Cardozo, was born in 1870 in New York City.
-Both Cardozo’s maternal grandparents, Sara Seixas and Isaac Mendes Seixas Nathan, and his paternal grandparents, Ellen Hart and Michael H. Cardozo, were Western Sephardim of the Portuguese-Jewish community, and affiliated with Manhattan’s Congregation Shearith Israel.
-Their ancestors had immigrated to the British colonies from London, England before the American Revolution.
+Both Cardozo's maternal grandparents, Sara Seixas and Isaac Mendes Seixas Nathan, and his paternal grandparents, Ellen Hart and Michael H. Cardozo, were Western Sephardim of the Portuguese-Jewish community, and affiliated with Manhattan's Congregation Shearith Israel.
+Cardozo had his bar mitzvah at Shearith Israel in June of 1883.
+Their ancestors had immigrated to the British colonies from London, England, before the American Revolution.

 The family were descended from Jewish-origin New Christian conversos.
 They left the Iberian Peninsula for Holland during the Inquisition.
 There they returned to the practice of Judaism.
-Cardozo family tradition held that their marrano (New Christians who maintained crypto-Jewish practices in secrecy) ancestors were from Portugal, although Cardozo’s ancestry has not been firmly traced to that country.
-But ”Cardozo” (archaic spelling of Cardoso), ”Seixas” and ”Mendes” are the Portuguese, rather than Spanish, spelling of those common Iberian surnames.
+Cardozo family tradition held that their marrano (New Christians who maintained crypto-Jewish practices in secrecy) ancestors were from Portugal, although Cardozo's ancestry has not been firmly traced to that country.
+But "Cardozo" (archaic spelling of Cardoso), "Seixas", and "Mendes" are the Portuguese, rather than Spanish, spelling of those common Iberian surnames.

 Benjamin Cardozo had a fraternal twin, his sister Emily.
-There were four other siblings, including an older sister Nell and older brother.
+They had four other siblings, including an older sister Nell and older brother.

-Benjamin was named for his uncle, Benjamin Nathan, a vice president of the New York Stock Exchange.
-He was murdered in 1870 and the case was never solved.
+Benjamin was named for his uncle, Benjamin Nathan, a vice president of the New York Stock Exchange, who was murdered in 1870.
+The case was never solved.
 Among their many cousins, given their deep history in the US, was the poet Emma Lazarus.
 Other earlier relations include Francis Lewis Cardozo (1836–1903), Thomas Cardozo, and Henry Cardozo, free men of color of Charleston, South Carolina.
-Francis became a Presbyterian minister in New Haven, Connecticut after education in Scotland, and was elected as Secretary of State of South Carolina during the Reconstruction era.
-Later he worked as an educator in Washington, DC under a Republican administration.
+Francis became a Presbyterian minister in New Haven, Connecticut, after education in Scotland, and was elected Secretary of State of South Carolina during the Reconstruction era.
+Later he worked as an educator in Washington, D.C., under a Republican administration.

-Albert Cardozo, Benjamin Cardozo’s father, was a judge on the Supreme Court of New York (the state’s general trial court) until 1868.
-He was implicated in a judicial corruption scandal, sparked by the Erie Railway takeover wars, and forced to resign.
+Albert Cardozo, Benjamin Cardozo's father, was a judge on the Supreme Court of New York (the state's general trial court) until 1868.
+He was implicated in a judicial corruption scandal sparked by the Erie Railway takeover wars and was forced to resign.
 The scandal also led to the creation of the Association of the Bar of the City of New York.
 After leaving the court, the senior Cardozo practiced law for nearly two decades more until his death in 1885.

 When Benjamin and Emily were young, their mother Rebecca died.
 The twins were raised during much of their childhood largely by their sister Nell, who was 11 years older.
 Benjamin remained devoted to her throughout his life.